moonlight-mod/moonlight-mod.github.io/src/content/docs/blog/moonlight-api-v2.md

 ---
 title: moonlight API v2, mappings, and more
 description: New libraries and utilities for a new version of moonlight
+date: 2024-10-03
 authors: [notnite, cynosphere, adryd]
 ---

 Been a while, eh?
-The last post we wrote for moonlight was [when we first introduced it](/blog/2023-12-06-reintroducing-moonlight.md).
+The last post we wrote for moonlight was [when we first introduced it](/blog/reintroducing-moonlight).
 Sounds like it's time to change that!

 <!-- truncate -->